tfedoris/MSCS621-concordance/README.md

     * Case-Insensitive and ignores all punctuation except for hyphens (-) and apostrophies (')
 * Can be run remotely via connection to AWS EC2 instance.
 * Can store the results of the text analysis in a DynamoDB on the AWS EC2 instance so the calculation only needs to be performed once
+* Can run asynchronously, utilizing either Tornado as the HTTP server or by using Flask with uWSGI
+* Can be deployed via AWS Elastic Beanstalk

 ## Status
 Project is: _in progress_